photo by Colin Aherne

 Born in China, lived in California, and currently based in Berlin, her practice is informed by experiences of migration, intergenerational memory, and life in the absence of shared spiritual language.
 She approaches filmmaking as an ethical gesture, one that privileges duration, restraint, and care over explanation.

 She holds an MFA in Documentary Film and Video from Stanford University, MA and BA in Visual Anthropology from the University of Southern California.
-She is currently a Meisterschulerin of Professor Nina Fischer (Art and Media) at Berlin University of the Arts (UdK).
+She completed her Meisterschüler (post-Master’s degree) under Professor Nina Fischer (Art and Media) at Berlin University of the Arts (UdK).

 She makes work for viewers who are willing to stay.